marisks/blog/src/documents/posts/2015-04-20-azure-infrastructure-usage-for-episerver-data-import.html.md

         _contentRepository.Save(newArticlePage, SaveAction.Publish, AccessLevel.NoAccess);
     }

-Now publish Cloud Service again and will see that message disappears from queue and in EPiServer CMS new article appears.
+Now publish _Cloud Service_ again and will see that message disappears from queue and new article appears in _EPiServer CMS_.
+Import process is created and working.

 # Summary

+For smaller tasks like in this example, it might not be reasonable to use all this infrastructure and simpler solution would be just creating some _Scheduled Job_ or page for data upload and import.
+But more complex import process could benefit from such solution.
+For example, such process might require to transform product CSV file, download sales data from 3rd party service, download images and thumbnails from media service and in the result package all data and import with [EPiServer Commerce Service API](http://world.episerver.com/documentation/Items/EPiServer-Service-API/).

+_Azure_ might not only improve your import process.
+I was using _Azure Storage_ and _Service Bus Queues_, but there are available lot more [services](http://azure.microsoft.com/en-us/overview/what-is-azure/) you can use for your solution needs.
+Just use them when needed.